 Now we’re no stranger to being at or near the top after dressage.
 So I wasn’t surprised (except at how bad the score was) but I also wasn’t optimistic that we’d keep the lead.
-2nd place was only 1.5 points behind me so that meant if we wanted to stay in first, we couldn’t have any refusals.
+2nd place was only 1.5 points behind me.

 SJ was indeed on grass and very hilly.
 Trainer B wasn’t kidding when he said every jump was on a hill.